Here are some of the most common questions we receive. If you still have questions that we have not addressed, please reach out to us here.

 All our PCM formulations are comprised of deionized water and inorganic salts.
-They are food safe, environmentally friendly, non-toxic and non-combustible.
-The entire system is also 100% recyclable.
+They are food safe and environmentally friendly.
+The system lasts over 20 years is 100% recyclable.

 No. There are no mechanical parts (pumps, motors, actuators, compressors, etc.) in our TES system.
 They leverage existing refrigeration equipment.
 The PCM is housed in self-contained cells mounted in stationary positions throughout the facility.